Workspaces

 Number shortcuts

-Double-tap and the sidebar icons are temporarily replaced by numbers.
+Double-tap Ctrl and the sidebar icons are temporarily replaced by numbers.
 Press any number to jump to that workspace immediately.

 You can assign a custom number to each workspace in its settings.
 Reserve this feature for your most-visited workspaces — it's the fastest way to switch.